sgmurphy/wordpress-plugins/backuply/readme.txt

 7. **Backup Process** easy to understand backup progress.

 == Changelog ==

+= 1.3.5 (September 13th 2024) =
+* [Security-Fix] A security issue reported by bart[WordFence], has been fixed.
+* [Improvement] Serialization fix has been improved, its now atleast 100 times faster now.

 = 1.3.4 (September 6th 2024) =
 * [Improvement] Restores are now faster.